Tips and recommendations for healthy travel to top destinations

 Here are some essential items to consider for your trip to Thailand:

-All Americans visiting Tunisia should register online with the U.S. Department of State before departure.
+All Americans visiting Thailand should register online with the U.S. Department of State before departure.
 This will inform the office of your travel plans within the country and will allow them to reach out in the case of an emergency or evacuation.

 Once in Thailand, the information for the U.S. Embassy is: